 WWJD – What would Jesus do if he were magically changed to being a sugar addict?
 Forced into having the same habits and mindsets that you or I may have.

 The first thing He might do is to go after change with more passion than anyone in sight.
 Sometimes the most enthusiastic person at support groups is a bit annoying.
 But then we start to figure out that that is the type of person who changes more than any other type.
 For Christians Jesus said that the lukewarm will be spit out of his mouth (Revelations 3:16).
-He seems to only want the Christians who are fully dedicated to following Him.
+He seems to insist that Christians be fully dedicated to following Him.

 Next he might attack the lust cycle that was placed on Him and replace it with a love cycle.
 Americans are the richest and most successful country in the world.
 But we rank about 30th in the world for happiness.
 Why?
 Because we focus on lust which kills joy instead of love which grows joy.
 Lust for sex, sugar in excess, booze, money – the list is endless.
 This fatal quest is empty, meaningless and it kills our joy.
 One advantage Jesus might have over some of us in changing would be that he knows it kills our joy.
 Many of us are just starting to suspect it.
 Or may even be fighting that fact.
 Trying to prove it wrong.